JetBrains/jetbrains_guide/src/pages/tips/constructor-fields/index.md

   poster: './poster_long.png'
   url: 'https://www.youtube.com/watch?v=uvEj0bt75XM'
 leadin: |
-    *Use a Quick Fix to generate instance attribute assignment*
+    *Use a Quick Fix to generate instance attribute assignment.*

     Put your cursor on a constructor argument, hit `Alt-Enter`, and let the IDE generate the line for assigning to `self`.